Falkan3/Loom/README.md

 });
 ```
 A list of available events, emitted and listened to:
-- `update` - Called after the update function has been called, modifying the settings
+- `update` - Called after the update function has been called, modifying the settings.
 - `destroy`
 - `destroy.after`
 - `root.submit` - Called when the form has been submitted.
-Context: `{ formElements: Array, allValid: Boolean }`;
+- `validator.submit` - Called when the form has been submitted.
+Context: `{ formElements: Array, allValid: Boolean }`
-- `app.formElementValidated` -  Context: `formElement: Object`
+- `validator.formElementValidated` - Called when a form element has been validated.
+Context: `formElement: Object`

 # Compilation
 Bundles come in different formats, in their corresponding folders in the dist directory.